 As the capital and most populous city in Denmark, Copenhagen serves as the epicenter of culture and entertainment in the country.
 Each fall, as the crowds leave, the lines at area attractions are at their shortest and you can take your time to enjoy attractions and museums.

 While rain may dampen some outdoor activities, there are plenty of events and things to do worth considering on your trip to Copenhagen this fall.
-From Halloween celebrations to the best museums in the region, such as the Royal Danish Arsenal Museum, you're sure to find something to add to your travel itinerary.
+From Halloween celebrations to the best museums in the region, you're sure to find something to add to your travel itinerary.

 Halloween at Tivoli Gardens is a magic time of year when the entire estate is transformed into a spooky wonderland complete with Halloween decorations and costumed staff members roaming the grounds.
 This fairly new tradition rivals other Halloween celebrations in the region.